SOARingLab/RESILIENCE/README.md

 - Open a process model.
 Click `Choose File` to choose a .bpmn file and click `Open` to open the process model.
 An example is `process-example/online-grocery-constraint.bpmn`.

 - Specify a functional constraint.
-Draw a link between two activities and set the relation in `Declarative` in the property panel.
+Draw a link between two activities and set the relation in `Functional constraint` in the property panel.

 - Specify a non-functional constraint.
-Choose an activity and set the duration in `Temporal` in the property panel.
-Draw a link between two activities and set the constraint in `Temporal` in the property panel.
+Choose an activity and set the duration in `SLO / proposition` in the property panel.
+Draw a link between two activities and set the constraint in `SLO / proposition` in the property panel.

 - Verify the constraints.
 Set the start node name and click `Verify`.